PatrickNulla/AZ-Config-Converter/README.md

 A Python script used to convert Local Azure Function App Configuration to Azure DevOps Release Pipeline Configuration and Azure Function App Configuration.

+(For the C# version with executable release click here.)[https://github.com/PatrickNulla/Azure-FA-Configuration-Converter]

 ## Prerequisites
 - Python 3.x